mraarone/dsbaseline/README.md

 ### Requirements to use the cookiecutter template

 1. Github
-1. Python 3.9+
+1. Python 3.8+
+1. Poetry 1.2.1+
-1. An organization set up for GitHub Codespaces to use the devcontainers (local devcontainers still being tested, but as of this writing, the devcontainers work with GitHub Codespaces
+1. An organization set up for GitHub Codespaces to use the devcontainers OR use the devcontainer in a local docker environment through VSCode and Docker Desktop, et al.

 ### Data Science Baseline Features

 - A stellar data science project structure
-- Python 3.8
 - NoVNC
 - Fluxbox (VNC)
 - kubernetes